vladikKir/Brain-games/README.md

 About:
-    Project "Brain-games" is a collection of five math games: brain-even, brain-calculator, record brain-gcd, brain-progression, brain-prime.
+    Project "Brain-games" is a collection of five math games: brain-even, brain-calc, record brain-gcd, brain-progression, brain-prime.
 To start use a name of a game as a command in terminal.
 Minimalsystem requirements:
     OS: Node.js 13+
 Setup: